-From 1876 the Reds started their long history from the ball field at Avenue Grounds where they played until they move to Bank Street Grounds in 1880.
+From 1876 the Reds started their long history from the ball field at Avenue Grounds where they played until they moved to Bank Street Grounds in 1880.
 In 1884 they decided League Park was better until 1902 when Palace of the Fans became their new home.

 In 1912 Crosley Field (Redland Field) was their home until 1970.Riverfont Stadium (Cinergy Field) became their home in 1970 and claims them to the present.